-SQL Server Configuration Manager Help > SQL Server 2005 Services >

-This service is the Microsoft Analysis Services.
+SQL Server Configuration Manager Help > SQL Server 2008 Services > This service is the Microsoft Analysis Services.
 This service must be running for SSAS to work properly.
 The property values in light gray cannot be changed using this application.

-□ Options

-Binary Path

-Displays the location of the program files used by this service.
+Binary Path Displays the location of the program files used by this service.
+Error Control 1 indicates SERVICE_ERROR_NORMAL.

-Error Control

-1 indicates SERVICE\ERROR\NORMAL.
 If the service fails to start during computer start up, the startup program logs the error and displays a pop-up message box but continues the startup operation.
 This value cannot be changed.

-Exit Code

-When an error occurs, the error number appears in this box.
+Exit Code When an error occurs, the error number appears in this box.
 Use this number to troubleshoot failures by searching for the number in the Microsoft Knowledge Base or provide the number to your technical support staff.

-Host Name

-Displays the name of the computer or cluster running SSAS.

-Name

-Indicates the display name of the service.

-Process ID

-Displays the number used by Microsoft Windows to keep track of this program's processes.

-SQL Service Type

-Displays the type of service provided to calling processes.
+Host Name Displays the name of the computer or cluster running SSAS.
+Name Indicates the display name of the service.
+Process ID Displays the number used by Microsoft Windows to keep track of this program's processes.
+SQL Service Type Displays the type of service provided to calling processes.
 Microsoft SQL Server installs several services.

-Start Mode

-Set this service to the following choices:

-- Manual: This service does not automatically start when the computer starts.
-You must start the service using SQL Server Configuration Manager, or some other tool.

-- Automatic: This service attempts to start when this computer starts.

-- Disabled: This service cannot be started.
+Start Mode Set this service to the following choices: - Manual: This service does not automatically start when the computer starts.
+You must start the service using SQL Server Configuration Manager, or some other tool. - Automatic: This service attempts to start when this computer starts. - Disabled: This service cannot be started.
+State Indicates whether this service is running, stopped, or disabled.

-State

-Indicates whether this service is running, stopped, or disabled.

 SQL Server Configuration Manager Help Analysis Server Properties (Advanced Tab)

-SQL Server Configuration Manager Help > SQL Server 2005 Services > This service is the Microsoft Analysis Services.
-If custom properties are defined, they appear on this tab, with their values. □ Options Clustered Indicates whether this service is installed as a resource of a clustered server.
+SQL Server Configuration Manager Help > SQL Server 2008 Services > This service is the Microsoft Analysis Services.
+If custom properties are defined, they appear on this tab, with their values.
+Clustered Indicates whether this service is installed as a resource of a clustered server.
 Customer Feedback Reporting Indicates whether Service Quality Monitoring has been enabled on this service.
 For more information on Customer Feedback Reporting, search Books Online for the topic, "Error and Usage Report Settings."
 Dump Directory Displays the location where memory dumps are placed in case of an error.
 Error Reporting When set to Yes, the Dr. Watson program forwards information to either Microsoft or your error server if a serious failure occurs.
 For more information on Error Reporting, search Books Online for the topic, "Error and Usage Report Settings."
 Instance ID Indicates the instance that uses this service.
-SQL Server Configuration Manager Help msftesql (SQL Server Configuration Manager)
+SQL Server Configuration Manager Help Notification Services (SQL Server Configuration Manager)

-SQL Server Configuration Manager Help > SQL Server 2005 Services > This is the service that supports Microsoft SQL Server Full-Text Search services.
+SQL Server Configuration Manager Help > SQL Server 2008 Services > This is the service that supports Notification Services.
 To view the properties of the service, right-click the service in the details pane, and then click Properties.
-For information about Full-Text Search, see Books Online.
-SQL Server Configuration Manager Help msftesql Properties (Log On Tab)
+For information about Notification Services, see Books Online.
+SQL Server Configuration Manager Help NS\$<service name> Properties (Log On Tab)

-SQL Server Configuration Manager Help > SQL Server 2005 Services > Updated: 5 December 2005 Use the Log On tab of the msftesql Properties dialog box to specify the account used by the Microsoft SQL Server Full-Text Search service, and to start and stop the service. ☑ Note:
+SQL Server Configuration Manager Help > SQL Server 2008 Services > Use the Log On tab of the Notification Services Properties dialog box to specify the account used by the Notification Services service, and to start and stop the service.
+Local System account Specify a local system account, which does not require a password.

-When changing the Account Name used by a service on a clustered instance, the new account must either be a member of the domain group specified during setup for the service being changed, or you must have permission to add members to that group.
-If you do not have permission to modify group membership, contact the domain administrator.

-□ Options

-Local System account

-Specify a local system account, which does not require a password.
 However, the local system account may restrict the service from interacting with other servers, depending on the privileges granted to the account.

-This account

-Specify a local or domain user account that uses Windows Authentication.
-We recommend using a domain user account with minimal rights for services.
+This account Specify a local or domain user account that uses Microsoft Windows Authentication.
+Microsoft recommends using a domain user account with minimal rights for services.
 For information about selecting an account, search Books Online for the topic, "Setting Up Windows Service Accounts."

-Account Name

-Specify the local or domain user account name.
+Account Name Specify the local or domain user account name.
+Password Type the password of the account.

-Password

-Type the password of the account.